kxxt/tracexec/README.md

   <CMD>...  command to be executed

 Options:
+      --successful-only
-      --successful-only              Only show successful calls
+          Only show successful calls
+      --fd-in-cmdline
-      --fd-in-cmdline                [Experimental] Try to reproduce file descriptors in commandline.
+          [Experimental] Try to reproduce file descriptors in commandline.
 This might result in an unexecutable cmdline if pipes, sockets, etc. are involved.
+      --stdio-in-cmdline
-      --stdio-in-cmdline             [Experimental] Try to reproduce stdio in commandline.
+          [Experimental] Try to reproduce stdio in commandline.
 This might result in an unexecutable cmdline if pipes, sockets, etc. are involved.
+      --resolve-proc-self-exe
-      --resolve-proc-self-exe        Resolve /proc/self/exe symlink
+          Resolve /proc/self/exe symlink
+      --no-resolve-proc-self-exe
-      --no-resolve-proc-self-exe     Do not resolve /proc/self/exe symlink
+          Do not resolve /proc/self/exe symlink
+      --hide-cloexec-fds
+          Hide CLOEXEC fds
+      --no-hide-cloexec-fds
+          Do not hide CLOEXEC fds
+      --timestamp
+          Show timestamp information
+      --no-timestamp
+          Do not show timestamp information
+      --inline-timestamp-format <INLINE_TIMESTAMP_FORMAT>
+          Set the format of inline timestamp.
+See https://docs.rs/chrono/latest/chrono/format/strftime/index.html for available options.
+      --seccomp-bpf <SECCOMP_BPF>
-      --seccomp-bpf <SECCOMP_BPF>    Controls whether to enable seccomp-bpf optimization, which greatly improves performance [default: auto] [possible values: auto, on, off]
+          Controls whether to enable seccomp-bpf optimization, which greatly improves performance [default: auto] [possible values: auto, on, off]
+      --tracer-delay <TRACER_DELAY>
-      --tracer-delay <TRACER_DELAY>  Delay between polling, in microseconds.
+          Delay between polling, in microseconds.
 The default is 500 when seccomp-bpf is enabled, otherwise 1.
-  -F, --format <FORMAT>              the format for exported exec events [possible values: json-stream, json] -p, --pretty                       prettify the output if supported -o, --output <OUTPUT>              Output, stderr by default.
+  -F, --format <FORMAT>
+          the format for exported exec events [possible values: json-stream, json] -p, --pretty
+          prettify the output if supported
+  -o, --output <OUTPUT>
+          Output, stderr by default.
 A single hyphen '-' represents stdout.
+      --foreground
-      --foreground                   Set the terminal foreground process group to tracee.
+          Set the terminal foreground process group to tracee.
 This option is useful when tracexec is used interactively. [default]
+      --no-foreground
-      --no-foreground                Do not set the terminal foreground process group to tracee -h, --help                         Print help
+          Do not set the terminal foreground process group to tracee -h, --help
+          Print help

 ```